uActor/uActor/README.md

-# μActor: Stateful Content-based In-Network Computing
+# μActor: Stateful Serverless at the Edge

-Platform for running Actors on various Devices (from Microcontrollers to Edge and Cloud nodes based on Linux/Unix) in the Network.
+Platform for running actors on various devices (from microcontrollers to edge and cloud nodes based on Linux/Unix) in the network.
-These Actors are deployed by multiple tenants and are able to communicate using Content-based Networking.
+These actors are deployed by multiple tenants and are able to communicate using Content-based Networking.

 ## Project Structure